saloot/ADS2023/assignments.md

 Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

 **Due date:** Monday, Dey 12, 23:59

+### Assignment 13: Imbalanced Data, Pipelines and AutoML
+* **This is a bonus assignment!**
+* Using the dataset for assignment 7 or 8, where you had some *imbalanced classes*:
+    * 5 Points: Create a data loading and cleaning pipeline using Pandas pipe
+    * 5 Points: Create a preprocessing pipeline using Scikit-learn pipelines
+    * 5 Points: Use an Imputer to deal with null data points to your pipe
+    * 5 Points: Attach a classifier to your pipeline to test the performance of your algorithm

+* Practice dealing with imblanaced data using:
+    * 5 Points: Random undersampling for the majority classes
+    * 5 Points: Random oversampling for the miniority classes
+    * 5 Points: SMOTE oversampling
+    * 5 Points: Class weights to perform cost-senisitve training

+* Use AutoML to find the best model:
+    * 10 Points: TPOT
+    * 10 Points: AutoSklearn

+* 25 Points on the notebook running correctly.
+* 15 Points on having sufficient explanations and overall readability of the notebook

+* You can use the [lab sessions's notebook](https://colab.research.google.com/drive/1ENHFHyCBiRBQH0aZVWU2Qa-iMehuJFji?usp=sharing) as a guideline.

+**IMPORTANT NOTE**: In your notebook, **per cell**, please explain why you are doing that part (in natural language, Farsi or English).
+Also, you need to explain what you have gained/understood from that part.
+If you only provide code without the comments, *you will not get the full mark*.

+Please hand in the *compiled* notebook (or the link to your *compiled* notebook on Google Colab/Github/Kaggle) **on the assignment page of Microsoft Teams**.

+**Due date:** Monday, Dey 23, 23:59